Nov 9, 2020

 Ingredients in Eggplant Parmesan

-In this recipe I use Globe eggplant, it’s the typical oblong eggplant found at most grocery stores.
+• Eggplant – In this recipe I use Globe eggplant, it’s the typical oblong eggplant found at most grocery stores.
 I opt for medium ones so that they aren’t too big when layering them.
 Thin Japanese or Chinese eggplant or Graffiti eggplant (also known as Sicilian eggplant) work great in this recipe too and can be easily swapped out.
-The slices of eggplant are seasoned with salt (rather than salt and pepper since the pepper is added to the breadcrumbs) to draw the moisture out of the eggplant before they’re fried so they don’t get mushy.

-Panko, or Japanese breadcrumbs, are light and airy.
+• Panko – Panko, or Japanese breadcrumbs, are light and airy.
 They absorb less oil than Italian breadcrumbs which makes for a crisp, crunchy texture.
 The Panko mixture is seasoned with Parmesan, red pepper, garlic powder and black pepper and ground fine so that it coats the eggplant more evenly.

-The addition of Parmesan cheese to the coating adds flavor and as the eggplant is fried the Parmesan melts into the breading and works to keep the Panko adhered.
+• Parmesan – The addition of Parmesan cheese to the coating adds flavor and as the eggplant is fried the Parmesan melts into the breading and works to keep the Panko adhered.

-The typical American buttermilk is low-fat and is ideal for adding a tangy flavor and frying the slices of eggplant.
+• Buttermilk – The typical American buttermilk is low-fat and is ideal for adding a tangy flavor and frying the slices of eggplant.

-I love topping dishes with creamy burrata cheese.
+• Burrata – I love topping dishes with creamy burrata cheese.
 Burrata, a soft cow’s milk cheese from Italy, is essentially mozzarella filled with a creamy interior.
 It is served cold over the dish rather than melted and adds an additional creaminess that contrasts really well with the tomato sauce and crispy eggplant.
 If you can’t find burrata cheese it can be substituted with slices of fresh mozzarella but since it’s not as creamy I’d recommend broiling the dish once more so the mozzarella melts over the eggplant and tomatoes.

-Vegetable oil is a neutral oil with a high smoke point, making it ideal for frying.
+• Vegetable Oil – Vegetable oil is a neutral oil with a high smoke point, making it ideal for frying.
 Since the eggplant is shallow-fried in a pan you can substitute a richer oil like olive oil.

 How to Make Individual Eggplant Parmesan

-1. Salt eggplant slices.
 Arrange eggplant slices on a paper towel lined baking sheet.
 Season generously with salt, alternately layering paper towels and eggplant slices.
 Top with another baking sheet to weigh the slices down.
 Let sit for about 30 minutes to drain some of the water from the eggplant.

-4. Dredge the eggplant slices.
-Working in batches a few slices at a time, dip a piece of the eggplant in the egg wash then dredge in the panko breadcrumb mixture, shaking off any of the excess.
+Add enough oil in a cast iron pot or heavy bottomed skillet to reach about 1” up the side of the pot.
+Heat the oil to 350ºF (180ºC).
+Working in batches a few slices at a time, dip a piece of the eggplant in the flour, then the egg wash then dredge in the panko mixture, shaking off any of the excess.

-5. Fry the eggplant.
 Slowly add to the oil and fry until golden brown.
 Remove to a paper towel lined plate to drain.
 Repeat with the remaining eggplant.

-6. Assemble and serve.
 Divide the fried eggplant slices between small bowls.
 Top with ½ cup of the warmed marinara followed by a piece of burrata.
 Garnish with oregano and serve immediately.

 How to Make the Eggplant in the Oven